There might be affiliate links in this post. If you click on a link and make a purchase, I receive a small commission. Read my disclosure policy here.

 The Bottom Line

 If you’ve never recorded a podcast interview before or just want a few tips to improve in general as a guest, consider using these ideas that I learned from experienced podcasters.
 If you think you don’t need to prep a bit for a podcast interview, reconsider.
-Use the ideas mentioned to knock your interview out of the park and become a sought-after guest.
+Use the ideas mentioned to knock your interview out of the park and even consider making a podcast guest checklist to become a sought-after guest.